redhat-openstack/infrared/docs/source/virsh.rst

 Virsh provisioner is explicitly designed to be used for setup of virtual OpenStack environments.
 Such environments are used to emulate production environment of `Tripleo installer`_ instances on one baremetal machine.
-It requires one prepared baremetal host (designated ``virthost``) to be reachable through SSH initially.
+It requires one prepared baremetal host (designated ``hypervisor``) to be reachable through SSH initially.

 First, Libvirt and KVM environment is installed and configured to provide virtualized environment.